 Summertime and the living is… not so easy when you’re dealing with pesky ticks and mosquitos.
-As of May 2018, the Center for Disease Control and the National Pest Management Association have both issued alerts that tick and mosquito-borne illnesses are on the rise.
-According to a new study published by the CDC, disease cases from mosquito, tick and flea bites tripled in the United States from 2004 to 2016.
+Tick and mosquito-borne illnesses are on the rise.
+According to a new study published by the CDC, disease cases from mosquito, tick, and flea bites tripled in the United States from 2004 to 2016.

 But hold off before throwing away your hammock or tossing your softball glove in the trash.
 You won’t have to stay inside all summer as long as you take the proper precautions to protect yourself and your family from these pests.